 Think of the 10/- 50p gallon of petrol from 1970.

-and in late 2016 it has been 'stabilised' by use of smoke and mirrors.
+Late 2016, UK 'stabilised' it by use of smoke and mirrors.

-By 2010, allowing he had lived to be 100 his savings would have been long wiped out
+By 2010, allowing he had lived to be 100 his money would have been long gone

 and he would have NOTHING.